andrewdavidmackenzie/flow/flowruntime/README.md

-# `runtime`
+# `flowruntime`

-Here we define the runtime functions a "runtime" or execution environment (i.e. an app or server where flows are executed using `flowrlib`) must provide.
+Here we define the functions an execution environment (i.e. an app or server where flows are executed using `flowrlib`) must provide.

 These "impure" functions that interact with stdio or the file system that